apache/trafficcontrol/docs/source/api/v2/servers.rst

 :interfaceMtu:   The :abbr:`MTU (Maximum Transmission Unit)` configured on ``interfaceName``
 :interfaceName:  The name of the primary network interface used by the server
 :ip6Address:     The IPv6 address and subnet mask of ``interfaceName``
+:ip6IsService:   A boolean value which if ``true`` indicates that the IPv6 address will be used for routing content.
 :ip6Gateway:     The IPv6 address of the gateway used by ``interfaceName``
 :ipAddress:      The IPv4 address of ``interfaceName``
+:ipIsService:    A boolean value which if ``true`` indicates that the IPv4 address will be used for routing content.
 :ipGateway:      The IPv4 address of the gateway used by ``interfaceName``
 :ipNetmask:      The IPv4 subnet mask used by ``interfaceName``
 :lastUpdated:    The date and time at which this server description was last modified